pyomeca/ezc3d/doc/paper/paper.md

 Despite being extensively used by the biomechanics community, there are surprisingly few alternatives when it comes to manipulate *c3d* files outside analyses software.
 This has forced scientists to develop *ad hoc* solutions for each project.
-Usually, it requires to write file I/O codes for each software in-house format files.
+Usually, it requires to write file I/O codes for each software format files.
-($\leftarrow$ je ne comprends pas cette phrase, trop d'adjectifs ?)
 While it would make sense to develop a portable solution once and for all, as offered by the standardized *c3d* format ($\leftarrow$ la solution portable c'est pour lire le *c3d*, pourquoi cette portion de phrase alors ?), the binary nature of the *c3d* format discourages biomechanists from digging into the trouble of developing such a solution.
 To our knowledge, `BTK` [@barreBiomechanicalToolKitBTKCore2020] is the most mature (if not, the only) biomechanics library that provides an API to read and write these files.
 Unfortunately, despite its open-sourced nature, the project has been mostly abandoned since~2016.